Alstom SA (ALO.PA) (EPA:ALO) Given a €52.00 Price Target at JPMorgan Chase & Co.

-Alstom SA (ALO.PA) (EPA:ALO) has been given a €52.00 ($61.18) target price by JPMorgan Chase & Co. in a research report issued on Tuesday, Borsen Zeitung reports.
-The firm currently has a “buy” rating on the stock.
-JPMorgan Chase & Co.‘s price target would indicate a potential upside of 7.77% from the stock’s current price.
+Alstom SA (ALO.PA) (EPA:ALO) has been given a €52.00 ($61.18) target price by research analysts at JPMorgan Chase & Co. in a research note issued to investors on Monday, Borsen Zeitung reports.
+The brokerage presently has a “buy” rating on the stock.
+JPMorgan Chase & Co.‘s price objective suggests a potential upside of 7.39% from the stock’s previous close.

 Alstom SA develops and markets systems, equipment, and services for the transport sector in Europe, the Americas, Asia and Pacific, the Middle-East, and Africa.
 The company offers metros, tramways, tram-trains and LRVs, suburban trains, regional and intercity trains, high-speed trains, and locomotives, and electric buses; and signaling products, such as urban, mainline, and freight and mining signaling.